katerina2901/Gen_AI_Project/README.md

 # Overview
-This is the repository of LLaVa-NeXT(original repo: https://github.com/LLaVA-VL/LLaVA-NeXT) fine tuning (with QLoRA (https://github.com/artidoro/qlora) or LoRA (https://arxiv.org/abs/2106.09685)) for detailed summary generation.
+This is the repository of `LLaVa-NeXT`(original repo: https://github.com/LLaVA-VL/LLaVA-NeXT) fine tuning (with `QLoRA` (https://github.com/artidoro/qlora) or `LoRA` (https://arxiv.org/abs/2106.09685)) for detailed summary generation.
-I used only "mixkit"-22.2G, and "pexels"-14.3G part of Dataset (cut for approximately 10G total), because Full dataset is 40k videos.
+I used only "mixkit"-22.2G, and "pexels"-14.3G part of Dataset (cut for approximately 10G total), because full dataset has 40k videos.

 # Project Organization